Tutorial: Create and manage exported data

 Scheduled exports are affected by the time and day of week of when you initially create the export.
 When you create a scheduled export, the export runs at the same frequency for each subsequent export occurrence.
 For example, for a daily export of month-to-date costs export set at a daily frequency, the export runs daily.
 Similarly for a weekly export, the export runs every week on the same day as it is scheduled.
 The exact delivery time of the export is not guaranteed and the exported data is available within four hours of run time.

-Each export creates a new file, so older exports are not overwritten.
+Each export creates a new file, so older exports aren't overwritten.

 Create an export for multiple subscriptions